pyrmont/flext/README.md

 'processors' for performing common transformations and allows the user to add their own processors.

-## Usage Rights

-Flext will be offered for sale in the App Store but the code is made available as open source.

-Please note that the rights in the name 'FLEXT' and the 'FLEXT LOGO' are reserved.
-This means that while you're free to use the source, **you cannot distribute an app with the same name and logo**.

 ## Requirements

 Flext is a Swift app written for the iOS platform.
 It includes binaries for